 Not receiving enough interest in your recruitment ads?
 It’s time you refined your strategy to attract the best talent.
-Find out how in this article.
+Find out how to write recruitment ads below.

 - Why writing to your target audience is key in recruiting

 - What you need to include in your next recruitment ad